Murray Hamilton: Career

 In an early role, he performed on stage with Henry Fonda in the wartime story Mister Roberts as a replacement for David Wayne, playing Ensign Pulver.
 In 1960, he was onstage again with Fonda in Critic's Choice; Howard Taubman of The New York Times called him "properly obnoxious as the director".
 Hamilton was teamed once more with Fonda in 1968 for the drama film The Boston Strangler.

 Hamilton's best-known performance is as Larry Vaughn, the mayor of Amity, in the Steven Spielberg thriller Jaws (1975).
-Hamilton reprised the role in the sequel, Jaws 2 in 1978.
+Hamilton reprised the role in the sequel, Jaws 2 (1978).
 He had agreed to reprise the role again in Jaws: The Revenge, but died in 1986, before production began.
 He was just 63 years old.
 Other notable big-screen appearances include the critically acclaimed 1959 film Anatomy of a Murder with James Stewart, in which he played the bartender Al Pacquette, who gives testimony in the murder of Barney Quill.
 He also worked with Stewart in The Spirit of St. Louis (1957) and The FBI Story (1959).

 The actor made dozens of TV guest appearances.
 In 1955, Hamilton guest-starred on the NBC legal drama Justice, based on case files of the Legal Aid Society of New York.
 Hamilton appeared in the Perry Mason episode "The Case of the Deadly Double" (1958) as Johnny Hale.
 In 1957, he played a conniving cowboy who sets up Chester for a murder charge as "Jake Buley" in the Gunsmoke episode "Chester's Murder".
 In 1959, he appeared in a few episodes of the crime drama The Untouchables, as well as co-starring in the second episode of Rod Serling's television series The Twilight Zone, "One for the Angels", playing Mr. Death opposite Ed Wynn.
-Also, Hamilton portrayed Calhoun, on (S4E9) of Gunsmoke, which aired in April 1959.
-His character is swindled in a land deal along with other members of a wagon train & his wife tries to leave Calhoun with the swindler.
+Also, Hamilton portrayed Calhoun, on an episode of Gunsmoke, which aired in April 1959.
+His character is swindled in a land deal along with other members of a wagon train.

-In the 1959–60 television season, Hamilton also co-starred with William Demarest, Jeanne Bal and Stubby Kaye in the NBC sitcom Love and Marriage.
+In the 1959–60 television season, Hamilton co-starred with William Demarest, Jeanne Bal and Stubby Kaye in the NBC sitcom Love and Marriage.
 He played attorney Steve Baker, who resides in an apartment with his wife (played by Bal), two daughters and a father-in-law (portrayed by Demarest).
 He soon appeared as a guest star on another sitcom, The Real McCoys, starring Walter Brennan, on ABC.
 In 1961, he appeared in another science fiction series, 'Way Out, hosted by Roald Dahl, with fellow guest stars Doris Roberts and Martin Huston.
 He guest-starred in an episode of the James Stewart legal drama Hawkins in 1973.
 In 1986, he played Curtis "Big Daddy" Hollingsworth, Blanche Devereaux's father, in a first-season episode of The Golden Girls.